zs7779/TinyTwitter/README.md

 docker build -t tinytwitter .
 docker run -dp 8000:8000 tinytwitter
 ```
-Now go to http://localhost:8000/ to check out the website running on your machine!
+Now go to http://localhost:8000/ to check out the website running on your computer!

 Alternatively we don't have to use docker, you would need to first install Python3.8.6. ([virtualenv](https://pypi.org/project/virtualenv/) strongly recommended if you already have Python on your computer) set up the site by running